-

 There are two qualification models: (i) simple qualification model and (ii) complex qualification model or selection system.

-In accordance with the second system, the complex or selection system, the technical and financial qualification of the interested parties will be evaluated and ranked, with the criteria of the higher technical and financial capacity prevailing, and only the highest qualified parties are qualified for the submission of bids.
+In accordance with the complex or selection system, the technical and financial qualification of the interested parties will be evaluated and ranked, with the criteria of the higher technical and financial capacity prevailing, and only the highest qualified parties are qualified for the submission of bids.
 If the complex or selection system of pre-qualification is adopted, a minimum of five (or a minimum of three, in case a competitive dialogue procedure is at stake) interested parties shall be qualified and invited to submit their bids, unless the number of entities that comply with the minimum technical and financial criteria of pre-qualification is less than five (or three in the case of competitive dialogue).

 The minimum technical capacity criteria must be adequate to the nature of the services object of the contract to be signed, describing situations, qualities, characteristics or other factual elements related, namely [Article 165(1) of the PCC]: